Prograda/Skybolt/README.md

 ## Building
 Use CMake to configure and generate a build.
 Optional projects within the repository can be enabled/disabled with CMake BUILD_xxx properties as desired.

-## Installing Data Modules
+## Installing Asset Packages
-Skybolt and Sprocket require runtime data.
-The runtime data is split up into separate modules, which can be downloaded from https://github.com/Piraxus/Skybolt/releases
+Skybolt requires runtime assets which are not included in this repository.
+Assets are split up into separate packages, which can be downloaded from https://piraxus.com/downloads/assetpackages.html

-Only the Core module is required to run, but additional modules will add extra assets.
-To install a module, extract the zip file to a folder called "Assets" in the program working directory.
+Only the Core package is required to run, but additional packages will add extra assets.
+To install a package, extract the zip file to a folder called "Assets" in the program working directory.

 ## Running
 ### Working Directory